assembly-101/assembly101-mistake-detection/README.md

 # mistake-detection

 ## Annotation
-Each csv file corresponds to an assembly sequence within each csv file are the annotations.
+Each CSV file corresponds to an assembly sequence, and within each CSV file are the annotations.
-- There are in total 328 sequences.
+- There are 328 sequences in total.
 - Each annotation contains the
   - **start** and **end** timestamps, followed by the
   - **verb** (attach, detach) and the
   - two working objects (**this, that**), the
   - mistake **label** and the
-  - **remark** are then appened.
+  - **remark** are then appended.

 ### Examplar